-The Nanny's job description includes but is not limited to: Provide for t he daily care of the child/ren: ☐ Plan and Plan and provide age-appropriate activities. (e.g., strolls, reading, games, playground, etc.) Read age-appropriate books to the child/ren every day. ☐ Launder t the child/ren's clothing and linens. ☐ Prepare r nutritious meals and snacks for the child/re en. (mindful of special dietary needs or allergies) ☐ Clean up cooking and eating area after meals. ☐ Tend to c hild/ren's personal hygiene. ☐ Bathe the e child/ren.
-Clean the e child/ren's nursery, bathroom and playro om daily.
-Run child -related errands. (e.g., grocery store, clothin ng store, birthday party gifts, etc.) ☐ Transport the child/ren when and where needed by y using: ☐ Nanny's car ☐ Family's car ☐ Pu ıblic transportation ☐ Plan and carry out play dates. a) Who is responsible for non-child related cleaning duties?
-If Nanny will do housekeeping, please attach a separate detailed description of the duties to the Agreement, addressing the following items: Laundry: ems (towels, bed linens, etc.) Floors: ☐ Sweep☐ Daily☐ Weekly☐ Daily☐ Weekly ☐ Mop ☐ Daily ☐ Weekly How often?
+The Nanny's job description includes but is not limited to: Provide for t the daily care of the child/ren: ☐ Plan and provide age-appropriate activities. (e.g., s trolls, reading, games, playground, etc.) Read age-appropriate books to the child/ren every day.
+Launder the child/ren's clothing and linens.
+Prepare r nutritious meals and snacks for the child/re en. (mindful of special dietary needs or allergies) Clean up cooking and eating area after meals.
+Tend to d child/ren's personal hygiene. ☐ Bathe the e child/ren.
+Clean the e child/ren's nursery, bathroom and playro om daily. ☐ Run chilc d-related errands. (e.g., grocery store, clothin ng store, birthday party gifts, etc.) ☐ Transpor t the child/ren when and where needed b y using: [☐ Nanny's car ☐ Family's car ☐ Pu ublic transportation Plan and carry out play dates. a) Who is responsible for non-child related cleaning duties?
+If Nanny will do housekeeping, please attach a separate detailed description of the duties to the Agreement, addressing the following items: Laundry: ' ems (towels, bed linens, etc.) Floors: ☐ Sweep☐ Daily☐ Weekly☐ Daily☐ Weekly ☐ Mop ☐ Daily ☐ Weekly How often?
 Which rooms?
-Kitchen: ☐ Tidy after meal preparation ☐ Empty dishwasher Clean appliances How often?
-Cooking: Prepare child/ren's meals and snacks s 🔲 Prepare evening meal for the Family 3 Who will plan meals?
-Errands: ☐ Grocery Store ☐ Dry Cleaning
+Kitchen: ☐ Tidy after meal preparation ☐ Empty dishwasher ☐ Clean appliances How often?
+Cooking: ☐ Prepare child/ren's meals and snack s 🔲 Prepare evening meal for the Family Č Who will plan meals?
+Errands: • ☐ Pharmacy ☐ Child/ren's clothes shopping

 Projects: ☐ Birthday party planning and helping ☐ Organizing closets/cabinets When?
 Bathrooms: ☐ Tub/shower ☐ Vanity/sink ☐ Toilet ☐ Grooming items ☐ Floor Whose?
 How often?
 Maintenance: ☐ Take trash out ☐ Schedule/oversee household repairs and maintenance Schedule?
 Pet Care: Who is responsible for pet care?
 If Nanny, please describe pet care duties: 2.
-Fan nily's Expectati ons of the Nanny: ☐ Promote p hysical, emotional, intellectual and social development of the child/ren.
-Comply as Comply as closely as possible with Family's preferences regarding child rearing and discipline. ☐ Tend to ch Tend to child/ren's personal hygiene, health, welfare and physical safety. ☐ Be reasona Be reasonably flexible regarding emergencies and unexpected changes in Family's schedule. ☐ Maintain a Maintain a daily log and/or daily communication with Family concerning the child/ren. ☐ Be respons Be responsible, reliable and punctual at the start of the day and for appointments and activities. ☐ Have effici Have efficient time management of child care tasks and all other related duties. ☐ Promote fe Promote feelings of security and warmth by enjoying daily cuddle, read and talk time.
-Read/review any pertinent literature provided by employer in order to promote broader knowledge of child rearing philosophy, education, and child psychology.
-Actively participate in understanding each child's special problems and interests.
-Provide solutions to the former and enhance the latter. ☐ Be suppor tive of the parent-child relationship.
+Fam ily's Expectati ons of the Nanny: Promote p hysical, emotional, intellectual and social development of the child/ren. ☐ Comply as closely as possible with Family's preferences regarding child rearing and discipline. ☐ Tend to ch Tend to child/ren's personal hygiene, health, welfare and physical safety. ☐ Be reasona ably flexible regarding emergencies and unexpected changes in Family's schedule. ☐ Maintain a daily log and/or daily communication with Family concerning the child/ren. ☐ Be respons Be responsible, reliable and punctual at the start of the day and for appointments and activities. ☐ Have effici Have efficient time management of child care tasks and all other related duties. ☐ Promote fe elings of security and warmth by enjoying daily cuddle, read and talk time. w any pertinent literature provided by employer in order to promote broader knowledge of ng philosophy, education, and child psychology. articipate in understanding each child's special problems and interests.
+Provide solutions ner and enhance the latter. ☐ Be support tive of the parent-child relationship.
 3. The Family will pro ovide for the Nanny: the child/ren's pediatrician or Family physician and teachers for information on child/ren's and development. funds to cover developmentally appropriate games, books, learning aids and/or outside ncluding but not limited to reimbursement of all work-related expenses. ☐ Meet with Nanny times per month to discuss job performance and the events of the past week